AnykeyNL/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

 # NEW
+- Support for 'wildcard', when you use * for the hour, the service will be unmodified for that hour.
 - Added support for Exadata
 - Added support for Network Load Balancer
 - Bug fixes (specific weekdays were not working) and better error messaging.